 Hunters are very spiritual and reflective.
-This is actually a pleasant revelation.
+This is a pleasant revelation.
 Imagine, they experience the woods all by their lonesome, or with their buddies.
 But all of them are cooperative in their stealth and quietness while pursuing their game.

 Look at this situation.
 A deer is walking within a few feet from a hunter’s hiding spot.
 Because the hunter is skilled in the art of stealth, the deer is completely unaware that he is right there near him.

 He witnesses a lot of natural and beautiful things that the deer does.
-It eats acorn, looks around, and sniffs on the ground looking for more food.
+It eats acorns, looks around, and sniffs on the ground looking for more food.
 He waits for the opportune time to pull the trigger.

 Statistics and trivia about hunters and hunting

 In 2019, the number of eager enthusiasts of hunting counts more than 15 million Americans.
 And in a survey by a natural resources research firm, 80 percent of all Americans are in favor of hunting while 12 percent are against all forms of hunting.

 Hunters are ironically conservationists.
 They are directly the reasons why many game and non-game animals that were nearly extinct, were restored to reasonable quantities of mating populations.

 This is because hunters spend millions, and a chunk of what they spend on their equipment goes to state wildlife agencies, which in turn, protect and preserve the game and non-game species.

 Hunters are also known to eat their game.
 Wild animals are known to be free of additives, healthy, and also taste delicious.
 It’s a fact that only 3 percent of Americans are vegetarians, which means that the great majority eats meat.